Star Furniture Company, a manufacturer of high-quality, traditional-style bedroom suites, opens for business in Zeeland, Michigan.

 Herman Miller opens facilities in England and France.

-The Equa chair, the Ethospace system, and the Eames sofa are introduced.
+The Equa Chair, Ethospace system, and Eames Sofa are introduced.

 Milcare, a wholly owned subsidiary, is formed from the company's Health/Science Division, which began in 1971.
 It will be renamed Herman Miller for Healthcare in 1999.

 The Worldesign Congress names Charles Eames "The Most Influential Designer of the Century" and Action Office "The Most Significant Design" since 1960.